-- Introduce the basics concepts and techniques of numbers, Highest common factor and Least common multiple. - Develop the use of decimal fraction and problems on ages. - Introduced basic concepts of time, work, distance, calender and clock. - Acquaint the student with the concept of simple and compound interest. - Produced the knowledge of polynomial and quadratic equations.
+- Understand the basics of the numbers, Highest common factor and Least common multiple. - Develop the use of decimal fraction and problems on ages. - Introduced basic concepts of time, work, distance, calendar and clock. • - Acquaint the student with the concept of simple and compound interest. • - Understand the knowledge of polynomial and quadratic equations. •